Haradrim/rust-notes/README.md

 - At least one of the pointers is being used to write to the data.
 - There’s no mechanism being used to synchronize access to the data.

-> NOTE: reference scope starts from where the reference was introduced to where it was last used.
+> Note: reference scope starts from where the reference was introduced to where it was last used.

-> NOTE: `{}` can be used to create a new scope, allowing for multiple mutable references, just not simultaneous.
+> Note: `{}` can be used to create a new scope, allowing for multiple mutable references, just not simultaneous.

 ```rust
 let mut s = String::from("hello");